NxPKG/khulnasoft-docs/content/firewall/cf-firewall-rules/order-priority.md

 ## Working with priority ordering

-Cloudflare has designed priority ordering to be extremely flexible.
-This flexibility is particularly useful for managing large rulesets programmatically via the Cloudflare API.
+Khulnasoft has designed priority ordering to be extremely flexible.
+This flexibility is particularly useful for managing large rulesets programmatically via the Khulnasoft API.
 Use the Update firewall rules command to set the `priority` property.
-Refer to [Cloudflare API: Firewall rules](/api/operations/firewall-rules-list-firewall-rules) for details.
+Refer to [Khulnasoft API: Firewall rules](/api/operations/firewall-rules-list-firewall-rules) for details.

 While your priority numbering scheme can be arbitrary, keep the following in mind: